DragonSenses/blog-site/README.md

 # What's next?

-- [ ] Responsive Design
+- [x] Responsive Design
-- [ ] Mobile First
+- [x] Mobile First
+- [ ] For very large displays (1536px), lots of extra space on first and last post
 - [ ] Header with navbar
 - [x] Footer with extra details
 - [ ] Populate articles with format -> Top | 2 Asides | Article | Footer
 - [ ] Actually have links go to pages within website
-- [ ]
+- [ ] *More coming soon...*

 ## Notes I had while making the site

-Just moving my comments out of "index.html" and also taking note of some things I learned.
+Moved comments out of "index.html" and also taking note of some things I learned.

 - **Modular**: used Tailwind CSS: applied directives because there was too many classes repeating a lot of the the same class names.
 So moved them into external CSS sheet "input.css" and gave making reusable and scalable components such as "blog-card" or "post-title".